gabrieltseng/gee-drc/README.md

 # Google Earth Engine apps for flood and drought monitoring

-While these scripts (and apps) focus on Somalia, they can be changed to other regions by changing the area of interest (`aoi`) being used:
+While these scripts (and apps) focus on Somalia, they can be changed to other regions by changing the area of interest (`aoi`):

 ```javascript
 var dataset = ee.FeatureCollection('FAO/GAUL/2015/level0');